-Five ways to make public sector procurement more accessible for startups
+Five ways to improve public sector procurement for startups

-Incentivising smaller businesses to work with the government is a crucial element to improving the health of the economy and growing more innovative public services.
+For this blog piece, we look at how public sector procurement should improve to help smaller businesses to work with the government.
+It’s a crucial element needed to improve the health of the economy and grow more innovative public services.

 The Federation of Small Businesses recently found that SMEs are awarded just 19% of public sector technology contracts.
 In London, that figure is only 9%.
 By 2022, the government has aimed for 33% of all procurement to be done with SMEs, so there’s a long way to go.
 These figures aren’t helped by the fact that the proportion of public sector contracts awarded without a competitive tender is rising (15 per cent in 2016 to 22 per cent in 2017 and then 23 per cent in 2018).
 There seem to be ever-increasing hurdles in order to do business with the government if you’re a small supplier.